WCStudioHQ/store-blocks/readme.txt

 - Fully responsive product tables
 - Live add-to-cart buttons with quantity input
 - Product filtering by category
+- Sorting by title, date, rating, and more
+- Option to order by ascending or descending
 - Easy-to-use block interface — no shortcodes
 - Server-side rendering for fast performance
 - Built using `@wordpress/scripts` for modern development